 Christoph Sietzen & Christian Schmitt

-Concert introduction by the Freundeskreises
+Concert introduction for the Freundeskreis

-In cooperation with the University of Heidelberg
+In cooperation with Heidelberg University

 Please check the current Corona regulations and our hygiene rules before attending the concert.

-Christoph Sietzen percussion
+Christoph Sietzen Percussion

-Christian Schmitt organ
+Christian Schmitt Organ

 Sofia Gubaidulina Detto 1 – Sonate für Orgel und Schlagzeug

-Maki Ishii Thirteen Drums
+Maki Ishii Thirteen Drums op.
+66

 Johann Sebastian Bach Passacaglia und Fuge c-Moll BWV 582 für Orgel

-Arvo Pärt Annum per Annum für Orgel
+Annum per Annum für Orgel